 These examples are just the tip of the iceberg when it comes to using this tool.
 I cannot recommend enough giving it a try on your own LMS.
 On a Sakai system, you will likely have to manually add the tool via the “Site Info” tab (click the “Manage Tools” button from there) and spend a bit of time getting familiar with the tool, but it’s incredibly worth the effort.

 I hope I’ve convinced you to try out this tool in the future (it might be called something else in your learning management system, but I doubt it’s completely unique to Sakai).
 Even if you’re not one to use a ton of online readings and resources in your class, the record keeping element can be so beneficial to you and your students.
 If you prefer to keep a private record of your classes, you might want to use a teaching journal instead.
+And if you want a more general LMS tutorial, check out this video that goes over lessons, forums, chat rooms, and other LMS tools.

 I’m curious, what’s your favorite LMS tool and why?